 The Macau Peninsula is the northernmost region of the city.
 It is connected to the Chinese mainland and is one of the most densely populated areas of the city.

-This neighbourhood is without a doubt the most interesting district for travellers.
+This neighborhood is without a doubt the most interesting district for travellers.
 It’s packed with historical attractions and heritage landmarks, as well as interesting streets, intriguing shops and plenty of delicious restaurants.
 You’ll also find many of Macau’s most famous casinos located at the southern end of the district.

 The Peninsula is also my pick for where to stay if you’re ballin’ on a budget.
 It’s where you’ll find a small handful of boutique hotels as well as a good selection of affordable and good value accommodation options.